 Your broker’s instructions should include:

 - the name of the stock and the number of shares

 - the purpose of the gift (e.g., Converse Annual Fund)

 Prior to making delivery, please have your broker confirm the above instructions with the Office of Institutional Advancement by contacting Advancement Services at 864-596-9011 or email email@example.com.

 Advance notice of incoming securities will ensure that all items can be promptly accepted by the bank and properly credited to the donor.

 If you have the stock certificate in your possession and it is listed in your name, you may mail the unendorsed certificate and a separate signed stock power to the address below.
 Please note that you should mail the certificate and the stock power in separate envelopes for security purposes.
 We recommend mailing stock certificates via registered mail, as an additional precaution.

-Converse College Advancement Services
+Converse University Advancement Services

 580 East Main Street

 Please contact Lisa Marchi at 864-596-9011 for instructions.